Sv443-Network/UserUtils/docs.md

 - `disableOnNoListeners` - whether to disable the SelectorObserver when there are no listeners left (defaults to false)
 - `enableOnAddListener` - whether to enable the SelectorObserver when a new listener is added (defaults to true)
 - `defaultDebounce` - if set to a number, this debounce will be applied to every listener that doesn't have a custom debounce set (defaults to 0)
-- `defaultDebounceEdge` - can be set to "falling" (default) or "rising", to call the function at (rising) on the very first call and subsequent times after the given debounce time or (falling) the very last call after the debounce time passed with no new calls - [see `debounce()` for more info and a diagram](#debounce)
+- `defaultDebounceType` - can be set to "immediate" (default), to call the function on the very first call and subsequent times after the given debounce time passed, or "idle", to let through the very last call, after the debounce time passed with no subsequent calls - [see `Debouncer` for more info and a diagram](#debouncer)
 - `checkInterval` - if set to a number, the checks will be run on interval instead of on mutation events - in that case all MutationObserverInit props will be ignored

 ⚠️ Make sure to call `enable()` to actually start observing.
 This will need to be done after the DOM has loaded (when using `@run-at document-end` or after `DOMContentLoaded` has fired) **and** as soon as the `baseElement` or `baseElementSelector` is available.